 Of course, the key question remains the use of decentralized DID identifiers to link the identity of the certificate holder to the credential.
 The development of the decentralized identity systems is ongoing, and BCdiploma interacts with these DIDs by enabling the cryptographic signature of the Digital Credential by its holder, via the DID.

-BCdiploma thus received a grant from EBSI to implement this system based on the DID of the European EBSI Blockchain.
+BCdiploma thus received a grant from EBSI & NGI ESSIF Lab to implement this system based on the DID of the European EBSI Blockchain.
+In June 2022, BCdiploma publishes its work and puts online a validation service for verifiable credentials.
+It allows to check the validity of Verifiable Credentials issued on the EBSI blockchain:

 Technical aspects of the blockchain credentials solution